 A lot of fitness enthusiasts wonder if running on a treadmill is the same as running outside.
 There have been conflicting opinions and scientific research has found that running on a treadmill is more or less the same as running outside if you make a few easy adjustments.
 In fact, you can perform some workouts better on a treadmill than you can outside.
+However, there are certain disadvantages of running on a treadmill.
+So, here are some pros and cons of treadmill running.

 While you run on a treadmill, the belt moves under you and you don’t have to counter wind which you will have to do when you run outside, so the treadmill running is easier.
 In theory, you could jump up and down on a treadmill and it would record that you’re running at the speed of a moving belt.
 Whereas, when you run outside, your legs will have to prompt your motion forward while pushing through wind.

-When the Weather is Bad
+When the weather is bad

 A hot weather particularly, or bad footing makes it difficult to run outside.
 Don’t be afraid to hit the treadmill on the days you need to.
 It is better to have a good workout on the treadmill than suffering through a hot or rainy day or getting hurt.